jornodo/Mandelbrot-renderer/README.md

 ```

 # Running
-After dealing with this all that is left is running the notebook with Pluto.
+After dealing installing the dependencies, all that is left is running the notebook with Pluto.

 From the Julia REPL run:
 ```julia